RTCA DO-160 Testing Standard: Everything You Need To Know

 Conclusion

-The extensive variety of environmental conditions and testing covered by the DO-160 standard enables the detection of any flaws in electronic equipment and their timely correction prior to onboard usage.
+The extensive variety of environmental conditions and testing covered by the DO-160 standard helps accredited laboratories and manufacturers detect flaws in electronic equipment and correct them before the equipment is used onboard.

 Since it is widely used in the aviation sector and has worldwide recognition, electronic equipment that complies with this standard is frequently accepted readily by certifying authorities and consumers.